TO DIE FOR

 Frank shrugged.
 "I lost the toss.
 Only fair way to determine seating when you have a table of cops."
 He nudged again.
 "Scoot."

-It occurred to Zoe that she could move to the other seat.
-That meant leaving the brief joy of having Frank next to her.
-The man made her feel all kinds of crazy happy inside.
-Safe and sheltered, small and feminine.
-Worry and fear didn't dare bother her with Frank by her side.
+It occurred to Zoe that she could move to the other seat, but that meant depriving herself of the brief joy of having Frank next to her.
+The man made her feel all kinds of crazy happy inside—safe and sheltered, small and feminine.
+Worry and fear didn’t dare bother her with Frank by her side.
 His sheer personality warned them away.
 She wanted to lean into his solid body and cry her heart out.

-"How nice you ran into your husband."
-Jennifer slid a tall glass of iced tea across the booth.
+“How nice you ran into your husband.”
+Jennifer put down a tall glass of iced tea.

 Reality slapped Zoe's daydreams to bits.
 "Oh, he's not my husband."